- Waterfall hike followed by a soak in Tabacón’s hot springs

 If you’re up for more adventures, here are a few other ways to experience the Arenal region:

 Soothe your muscles with a dip in the mineral-rich waters of Tabacón’s hot springs, used as therapeutic baths for more than 200 years.
 Tabacón Thermal Resort offers day passes and includes a spa where treatments are given in outdoor bungalows.
 End the day with dinner at the Resort’s Ave Del Paraíso restaurant, serving Costa Rican and international dishes.
+Learn more about the best hot springs in Arenal.

 Discover the wildlife of Arenal after the sun goes down during a night walk hosted by Danaus Eco-Center.
 The trail, which is easy enough for beginners, takes hikers through the biodiverse rainforest where you’ll spot nocturnal animals like sloths, bats, and frogs as a naturalist provides insight into all you’ll see (and hear) in the dark.